 To make herbal tea sachets or scented sachets from herbs and sweet scented flowers to tuck into drawers and cupboards.

 To make wreaths that last all year long.

-To make bouquets from the dried flowers for winter use.
+And to make bouquets from dried flowers for winter use.
 They have the wonderful quality of not requiring watering when we head out for warmer climes in the winter.
-I also buy inexpensive pottery vases and make long lasting floral gifts for autumn and winter hostesses.
+My mother taught me the trick to buy beautiful pottery vases and make long-lasting floral gifts for autumn and winter parties.